Posts with tag ”usa”

 Presidential election in Utah

 I’m currently in the small town of Kanab, Utah.
 Tonight is the presidential election where Obama squares off against Romney.
-The conservative state of Utah is pro-Romney as expected, and I’ve heard much about it on the local radio during the day.
+To me, it’s just another sunny day in November.
+But in America, it’s Election Day.

 Aliens in Nevada and New Mexico

-There’s something about the American Southwest that makes you believe in ghosts, gods and little green men.
+There’s something about the American Southwest that makes you believe in the unknown.
 Maybe it’s the desolation, with miles of scorched earth and silence that hums like static.

 Driving through Death Valley